 It is common for flight attendants to be asked to sign NDAs after making sexual assault complaints.
 Corrosive cultures use these types of tools to silence individuals, while sexual harassment becomes normalized.

 A legal loophole.
 Often enforced by U.S. companies, but a globally used tactic.
-It is a mandatory meeting between the person who makes a sexual harassment allegation and the accused.
+It is a mandatory meeting between the employee who makes a sexual harassment allegation and the accused (victim and rapist).
 The meeting is contractually binding, and is orchestrated by the company’s representatives.
+They will also call on these types of meetings when a former employee wants to get their job back after making a sexual harassment complaint which they consider not forced.

-Gretchen Carlson, a former Fox News employee who won a lawsuit against her company for sexual harassment, explains the importance of challenging forced arbitration;
+Gretchen Carlson, a former Fox News employee who won a lawsuit against her company for sexual harassment, explains the importance of challenging forced arbitration meetings like this;

 “When a woman comes forward with a sexual harassment claim, and she has an arbitration clause in her contract nobody ever knows about it.
 She’s basically given up her 7th amendment right to an open jury process.
 So she’s sexually harassed, she files a claim, her claim goes to arbitration.
 The company in most cases picks the arbitrator.
 Only 20% of the time the employee wins.
 There are no appeals.”